-Sneha M, Bachelor of Business and Laws (Honours)
+Bachelor of Business / Bachelor of Laws (Honours)

-When I realised I was going on exchange I was a whole lot of excited and a little bit of nervous!
+When I realised I was going on exchange, I was a whole lot excited and a little bit nervous!

 I was really lucky my roommates were also attending HEC.
 This made the whole experience better because we had similar schedules and could travel together.
 I definitely recommend going to Montreal if you want to travel.
 It’s only a short bus ride to New York and Boston and a few hours further to Washington DC.
 I also got the chance to visit the Rocky Mountains on the West Coast of Canada which was simply breathtaking and even visited Iceland during spring break!

 Montreal was voted the number one student city in the world for good reasons!
 It has plenty to do and a great atmosphere.
 While on exchange I went to Igloofest, a music festival with intricately carved bonfires and great music.
 It started snowing halfway through the night, which just meant everyone had to dance harder.

 A word of caution though, HEC has a very good reputation, but that also means the courses are quite difficult.
 Instead of using electives, I was able to complete compulsory finance subjects.
 The format is quite different with no online lectures and three-hour classes that combine work as lectures and tutorials together.
 Take advantage of the consultations and make sure to study throughout the semester as most exams are worth 60%!
 One elective class I took however was Social Innovation in the International Area.
 This subject requires us to work with a Social Innovation group or project in Montreal to meet specific aims.
 It was amazing to see the social enterprises people from across the globe are involved in.